The Cost of Selling Without a Realtor

 Selling Without a Realtor and The Cost

 The first thing many homeowners think of when the idea of selling their home comes up is which Realtor they should use.
 However, when you decide not to list your home with a real estate agent, this could mean more money in your pocket.
 Because the housing market is on the rise, this may sound appealing.
 However, is it the best decision?
 Ultimately, homeowners would like to see as much profit as possible when they sell a home.
 With such a large volume of houses going on the market regularly, raising prices isn't reasonable.
-It's at that point that the idea of paying a sales commission doesn't sound palatable.
+It's at that point that the idea of paying an average real estate agent salary doesn't sound palatable.

 Understanding For Sale by Owner (FSBO)